getsentry/sentry/docs/developer/client/index.rst

 Building the JSON Packet
 ------------------------

 The body of the post is a string representation of a JSON object.
-It is also preferably gzipped encoding, which also means its expected to be base64-encoded.
+It is also preferably gzip encoded, which also means its expected to be base64-encoded.

 For example, with an included Exception event, a basic JSON body might resemble the following::